baschi29/Pongduino/README.md

 Pongduino
 </h1>

 Yet another Arduino Pong game using distance sensors as controllers.
-Build and programmed as part of an university class, summer semester 2024.
+Build and programmed as part of an university class in the summer semester 2024.

 ## Hardware